California, like other states, recognizes the marital /spousal privilege. This means that

-- You have the right not to testify against your husband or wife in a criminal jury trial where they are charged with a crime;1 and
+- you have the right not to testify against your husband or wife in a criminal jury trial when they face charges of a crime, and

-- You have the right not to disclose any confidential communications between you and your spouse—AND the right to prevent your spouse from disclosing any such confidential communications.2
+- you have the right not to disclose any confidential communications between you and your spouse.

-This is because many criminal defendants have spouses or ex- spouses to whom the marital privilege might apply—and because spouses are often valuable sources of information about the events giving rise to criminal charges.
+- spouses are often valuable sources of information about the events giving rise to criminal charges.
+1 2

 Here are some examples of how the spousal privilege might work in a California criminal case:

-- A defendant is charged with mail fraud.
-The prosecutor suspects that the defendant’s wife may know something about the scheme that gave rise to the charges.
-But the prosecutor may not call the wife as a witness against her husband, because of the spousal privilege.
+- You face charges of mail fraud.
+The prosecutor suspects that your wife may know something about the scheme that gave rise to the charges.
+The prosecutor may not call your wife as a witness against you because of the spousal privilege.

-- A woman is charged with being a Penal Code 32 PC accessory after the fact to a Penal Code 211 PC robbery.
-The robbery occurred while she was married to a man from whom she is now divorced.
-The prosecution calls him to testify about things she might have told him about the robbery.
-But she has the right to prevent him from disclosing anything she told him in confidence while they were married.
+- Prosecutors charge you with a robbery that occurred during your marriage to a man from whom you are now divorced.
+The prosecution calls him to testify about things you might have told him about the robbery.
+You have the right to prevent him from disclosing anything you told him in confidence while you were married.

-In order to help you better understand the spousal privilege in California criminal law, our California criminal defense attorneys will address the following:
+In order to help you better understand the spousal privilege in California, our criminal defense attorneys will address the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-The spousal testimonial privilege (set forth in California Evidence Code sections 970 and 971) means that no one can be forced to testify in court—including in a criminal case—against his or her husband or wife.3
+The spousal testimonial privilege (set forth in California Evidence Code sections 970 and 971) means that prosecutors cannot force you to testify in court—including in a criminal case—against your husband or wife.3

-This aspect of the California marital privilege is an exception to the general rule that anyone who is called to be a witness in a court case must testify.4
+This aspect of the California marital privilege is an exception to the general rule that anyone who prosecutors call to be a witness in a court case must testify.4

 One important point about the marital testimonial privilege in California is that it does not mean that your spouse cannot testify against you.
-It only means that s/he may refuse to testify against you if s/he so chooses.5
+It only means that they may refuse to testify against you if they so choose.5

-However, your spouse may also decide that s/he wants to testify against you.
-If this is the case, then s/he may do so—and you have no right to prevent the testimony.6
+However, your spouse may also decide that they want to testify against you.
+If this is the case, then they may do so—and you have no right to prevent the testimony.6

 The marital testimonial privilege only applies to people who are married at the time the testimony would occur.
 Once you get divorced, this spousal privilege disappears.7